haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

    Unboxed : Levity

-      An UnBoxed value is a value that is represented by the value itself.
-      UnBoxed values therefore cannot be lazy, like boxed values.
+      An Unboxed value is a value that is represented by the value itself and not a pointer to an object on the heap.
+Unboxed values therefore cannot be lazy, like :term:`boxed` values.

    Unlifted : Levity